Armstrong Whitworth Locomotives

 AW's 800hp demonstrator spent some time testing on the LNER between Newcastle & York.
 It is seen here on an unknown date near Darlington.

-The AW locomotive on a freight train believed to be photographed somewhere near present day Tyne Yard, date not known.
+The AW locomotive on a freight train believed to be photographed somewhere near present day Tyne Yard, sometime during 1934.

-A second machine similar to D8 was built during 1933, to be tested along with a number of other shunters by the LMSR authorities.
+The decision made by the LMSR to test a variety of diesel shunters, including one of 250hp capacity led to Armstrong Whitworth building an 0-6-0 diesel electric shunter very similar to D8 during 1933.
 This machine carried the numbers 7408 & 7058 on the LMSR and was allocated the British Railways number 13000 in the post nationalisation re-numbering scheme, although it was broken up prior to carrying this number.

-Allocated Works number D20 of 1933 it was fitted with a Armstrong Sulzer 6LV22 diesel engine, powering a Laurence Scott & Electromotors generator and single traction motor.
-With the engine rated at 250hp @ 775rpm with a maximum tractive effort of 24,000lb and a maximum speed of 30mph, this shunting locomotive clearly had the best charachteristics that the LMSR was seeking when compared to the other locomotives tested.
+Allocated Works number D20 of 1933 it was fitted with a Armstrong Sulzer 6LV22 diesel engine, powering a Laurence Scott & Electromotors generator and single frame mounted, force ventilated traction motor.
+With the engine rated at 250hp at 775rpm with a maximum tractive effort of 24,000lb and a maximum speed of 30mph, this shunting locomotive clearly had the best characteristics that the LMSR were seeking when compared to the other locomotives tested.
 Most significant were its electric transmission, its heavier weight and a fuel capacity that would allow a week of shunting prior to refuelling.
+Its overall dimensions were similar to that of D8.

 Photograph courtesy Diesel Railway Traction